bytewriter/check-common-ups/README.md

 PROGRAMS), EVEN IF THE AUTHOR HAS BEEN ADVISED OF THE POSSIBILITY OF SUCH DAMAGES.

-The 2 files needed are:
+The 2 files should be place here:<br/>
-/usr/share/icinga2/include/plugins-contrib.d/common_ups.conf
+/usr/share/icinga2/include/plugins-contrib.d/common_ups.conf<br/>
 /usr/lib64/nagios/plugins/check_common_ups

 With graphite, the default settings will result in 6 graphs per UPS, all on one page: